Data-Driven Distributed Stochastic Model Predictive Control with Closed-Loop Chance Constraint Satisfaction: SIMULATION EXAMPLE

 \section{SIMULATION EXAMPLE}

-To highlight the effect of the proposed DSMPC scheme we consider the example of a distributed cooling system as used in \cite{Recht2019}.
+To highlight the effectiveness of the proposed DSMPC scheme we consider the example of a distributed cooling system as used in \cite{Recht2019}.
 The task of the cooling system is to control the temperature of a server farm, which can similarly be interpreted, e.g., as the temperature of production machines in a big manufacturing plant.
 Each local subsystem thereby has a heat source (e.g., heat production due to the computational load) and a cooling component (e.g., a fan or water cooling system).
-The temperature of each subsystem is affecting the temperature of neighboring systems.
+The temperature of each subsystem affects the temperature of neighboring systems.
 Cooling of the system is important in order to prevent defects due to overly high temperatures or safety shutdowns.
 At the same time, excessive cooling should be prevented.

-We consider a server farm with $M=100$ servers which on average have thermal couplings with $22.4$ neighboring systems.
-Each server is heating up due to running computations and influences the servers in a circle of radius $r_{\mathrm{max}}$ in its proximity.
+We consider a server farm with $M=100$ servers arranged on a regular $10$ by $10$ grid with equal spacing $r$.
+Each server is thermally coupled with its direct neighbors in the grid.
+The servers heat up due to their computational load, and their temperature influences that of neighboring servers.
 Disturbances acting on each local server mimic the temperature increase (or decrease) due to high (or low) computations compared to the average computational load acting on the servers.
 The computational load is assumed to have a known time-varying mean over the course of the day.

 The local system dynamics are defined as